 - If a camper answers "Yes" to any 1 or more of the questions in the A group, or 2 or more of the questions from the B group, they will not be permitted to attend camp.
 In order to attend, campers MUST provide a negative COVID 19 test result.
 The test MUST be performed/dated on the day of the camper's arrival. - Medication is handed to Health Supervisor.
 Only medication for which an electronic MD order has been submitted through Camp Doc shall be accepted.
-Please review additional information on camper medication on page 12 - Campers will be removed from their vehicles and escorted to their assigned unit by a designated camp staff member/s
+Please review additional information on camper medication on page 12 - If your daughter is cleared to attend camp she will be escorted to her unit or you may escort her if you would like.